kevinmatthes/docs-snippets/blank/README.md

 --
 ------------------------------------------------------------------------------->

-# `./doxygen/`
+# `./blank/`

-This directory contains a set of Doxygen configuration files.
-These not only include the default one but also more specific settings for different coding languages.
+This directory contains a set of miscellaneous empty files for various purposes.
+These files can be considered templates and can be altered as required.

 <!----------------------------------------------------------------------------->